judejay/gym-prog/README.md

 - [Installation](#installation)
-  npm install in the separate projects folders scripts can be run for client and server.
-  TODO single scripts to run all projects
+  npm install in the separate projects folders scripts can be run for client and server. single scripts to run all projects

 ## Usage